gvwilson/thirdbit/src/fiction/iffy/1/index.md

 The sky was the same relentless blue it had been an hour earlier when Iffy stepped outside, the mended reciprocating rod tucked inside her coat.
-She peeled her egg as she walked toward the grocery store, trying not to get grease on the rubbery white flesh.
+She peeled her egg as she walked toward the grocery store, trying not to get grease on the rubbery white flesh and the warm yellow-brown yolk.
 A couple of Aunt Naggie's friends smiled or waved as she went by.
 She nodded back,
-ignoring the other people who tsk'ed to each other at the sight of a scruffy little jelly dredger in a stained coat two sizes too big for her.
+ignoring the others who tsk'ed to each other at the sight of a scruffy little jelly dredger in a stained coat two sizes too big for her.

 A commotion down a side street caught her ear.
 Someone was singing off-key.
-Another voice joined in,
-and then glass broke on stone.
+Another voice joined in, then a third, and then glass broke on stone.
 "Bloody pirates," a passer-by muttered to his companion.
-"Governor shoulda sunk the *Taroona*, not let her berth."
+"Governors shoulda sunk the *Taroona*, not let her berth."
 The second man grunted acknowledgment.
 Iffy kept her eyes on the cobblestones and picked up her pace.

 Sandhu's grocery store was out of eggs.
 They had onions,
 though,
-and a box of dried green peppers from somewhere carefully unspecified.
+and a box of dried green peppers that had come in from somewhere carefully unspecified.
 Little Mrs. Sandhu wrapped half a dozen slices in wax paper.
-"For your lovely aunt," she said over Iffy's protests, just as she always did.
+"For your beautiful aunt," she said over Iffy's protests, just as she did every time she gave her something extra.
-"And here,
+"An' here,
 a little of our special curry mix.
 I know how much you like it."
 She handed Iffy a small plastic jar of orange-brown powder.

 Big Mrs. Sandhu snorted just as *she* always did.
-"You should take your presents to Nagatha yourself," she scolded.
+"You should take Nagatha your presents yourself," she scolded.

 Her wife smiled.
-"*La,* but where would be the romance in that?"
+"*La,* but where would be th' romance in that?"

 Big Mrs. Sandhu snorted again.
-Whatever Little Mrs. Sandhu might have said next was cut short by the bell on the store's front door jingling.
+Whatever Little Mrs. Sandhu might have said next was cut short by a jingle from the bell on the store's front door.
 Three heads turned at a cheerful, "Good morning!" as the squarest man Iffy had ever seen walked in.